touying-typ/touying/src/components.typ

 )

-/// Show a custom progressive outline.
+/// Custom progressive outline function.
 ///
-/// - `self` is the self context.
+/// - self (none): The self context.
 ///
-/// - `alpha` is the transparency of the other headings.
+/// - alpha (ratio): The transparency of the other headings.
 Default is `60%`.
 ///
-/// - `level` is the level of the outline.
+/// - level (auto): The level of the outline.
 Default is `auto`.
 ///
-/// - `numbered` is a boolean array indicating whether the headings should be numbered.
-Default is `false`.
+/// - numbered (array): Indicates whether the headings should be numbered.
+Default is `(false,)`.
 ///
-/// - `filled` is a boolean array indicating whether the headings should be filled.
-Default is `false`.
+/// - filled (array): Indicates whether the headings should be filled.
+Default is `(false,)`.
 ///
-/// - `paged` is a boolean array indicating whether the headings should be paged.
-Default is `false`.
+/// - paged (array): Indicates whether the headings should be paged.
+Default is `(false,)`.
 ///
-/// - `numbering` is an array of numbering strings for the headings.
+/// - numbering (array): An array of numbering strings for the headings.
 Default is `()`.
 ///
-/// - `text-fill` is an array of colors for the text fill of the headings.
+/// - text-fill (array, none): An array of colors for the text fill of the headings.
 Default is `none`.
 ///
-/// - `text-size` is an array of sizes for the text of the headings.
+/// - text-size (array, none): An array of sizes for the text of the headings.
 Default is `none`.
 ///
-/// - `text-weight` is an array of weights for the text of the headings.
+/// - text-weight (array, none): An array of weights for the text of the headings.
 Default is `none`.
 ///
-/// - `vspace` is an array of vertical spaces above the headings.
+/// - vspace (array, none): An array of vertical spaces above the headings.
 Default is `none`.
 ///
-/// - `title` is the title of the outline.
+/// - title (string, none): The title of the outline.
 Default is `none`.
 ///
-/// - `indent` is an array of indentations for the headings.
-Default is `(0em, )`.
+/// - indent (array): An array of indentations for the headings.
+Default is `(0em,)`.
 ///
-/// - `fill` is an array of fills for the headings.
-Default is `repeat[.]`.
+/// - fill (array): An array of fills for the headings.
+Default is `(repeat[.],)`.
 ///
-/// - `short-heading` is a boolean indicating whether the headings should be shortened.
+/// - short-heading (boolean): Indicates whether the headings should be shortened.
 Default is `true`.
 ///
-/// - `uncover-fn` is a function that takes the body of the heading and returns the body of the heading when it is uncovered.
+/// - uncover-fn (function): A function that takes the body of the heading and returns the body of the heading when it is uncovered.
 Default is the identity function.
 ///
-/// - `..args` are the other arguments passed to the `progressive-outline` and `transform`.
+/// - args (content): The other arguments passed to the `progressive-outline` and `transform`.
 #let custom-progressive-outline(
   self: none,
   alpha: 60%,